andreaslordos/flixter/README.md

 Describe any challenges encountered while building the app.

-Figuring out how pipe API data to screen
+Figuring out how pipe API data to screen took a while, but after learning how to do that everything became much faster.

 ## Credits